Functions

 (number) => distribution

-You can manually set the the range in the following ways:
+You can manually set the range in the following ways:

 - With